wp-cbos-ca/b100-2016/wp-content/plugins/autoptimize/readme.txt

 == Changelog ==

+= 2.0.2 =
+* bugfix: disallow moving non-aggregated JS by default (can be re-enabled by passing false to the `autoptimize_filter_js_unmovable`)
+* bugfix: hook autoptimize_action_cachepurged into init to avoid ugly error-message for ZenCache (Comet Cache) users
+* bugfix to allow for Autoptimize to work with PHP 5.2, although [you really should upgrade](http://blog.futtta.be/2016/03/15/why-would-you-still-be-on-php-5-2/)

+= 2.0.1 =
+* Improvement: Autoptimize now also tries to purge WP Engine cache when AO’s cache is cleared
+* Improvement: for AMP pages (which are pretty optimized anyway) Autoptimize will not optimize to avoid issues with e.g. "inline & defer" and with AO adding attributes to link-tags that are not allowed in the subset of HTML that AMP is
+* Improvement: refactored the page cache purging mechanism (removing duplicate code, now nicely hooking into AO's own `autoptimize_action_cachepurged` action)
+* Improvement: Re-enable functionality to move non-aggregated JS if “also aggregate inline JS” is active (can be disabled with `autoptimize_filter_js_unmovable` filter)
+* Improvement: script tags with `data-noptimize` attribute will be excluded from optimization
+* Bugfix: Better support for renamed wp-content directories
+* Bugfix: Multiple fixes for late-injected CSS/ JS (changes in those files were not always picked up, fonts or background images were not being CDN’ed, ...)
+* Misc. other fixes & improvements, go read [the commit-log on GitHub](https://github.com/futtta/autoptimize/commits/master) if you’re that curious
+* Tested & confirmed working with WordPress 4.5 (beta 3)

+= 2.0.0 =
+* On average 30% faster minification (more info [in this blogpost](http://blog.futtta.be/2015/12/22/making-autoptimize-faster/))!
+* New: Option to (de-)activate aggregation of inline JS and CSS.
+* New: Option to remove Google Fonts.
+* New: Cache-size will be checked daily and a notice will be shown on wp-admin if cache size goes over 512 MB (can be changed by filter).
+* New: Small autoptimized CSS (less then 256 characters, can be changed by filter) will be inlined instead of linked.
+* New in API: filters to declare a JS and CSS whitelist, where only files in that whitelist are autoptimized and all others are left untouched.
+* New in API: filters to declare “removable” CSS and JS, upon which Autoptimize will simply delete that code (emoji CSS/JS for example, if you prefer not to dequeue them).
+* New in API: filter to move fonts to CDN as well.
+* lots of small and bigger bugfixes, I won’t bother you with a full list but have a look at [the commmit log on GitHub](https://github.com/futtta/autoptimize/commits/master).
+* tested and confirmed working with PHP7

 = 1.9.4 =
 * bugfix: make sure non-AO CSSmin doesn't get fed 2 parameters (as some only expect one, which resulted in an internal server error), based on [feedback from zerooverture and zamba](https://wordpress.org/support/topic/error-code-500internal-server-error?replies=7)
 * bugfix: make default add_action hook back into "template_redirect" instead of "init" to fix multiple problems as reported by [schecteracademicservices, bond138, rickenbacker](https://wordpress.org/support/topic/192-concatenated-js-but-193-does-not-for-me?replies=11), [Rick Sportel](https://wordpress.org/support/topic/version-193-made-plugin-wp-cdn-rewrite-crash?replies=3#post-6833159) and [wizray](https://wordpress.org/support/topic/the-page-loads-both-the-auto-combined-css-file-and-origin-raw-file?replies=11#post-6833146).
 If you do need Autoptimize to initialize earlier (e.g. when using Nextgen Galleries), then add this to your wp-config.php: